Why Titan sub wreckage is still whole, despite implosion pressure

 One of those is: if the submersible imploded under such high pressure that it could have “vapourised”, why are there any parts of the vessel left?

 The OceanGate vessel set off on a voyage into the deep ocean on 18 June, aiming to reach the wreckage of the Titanic.
-However, a little under two hours after it went underwater, those on the surface lost contact.
+However, a little under two hours after it went underwater, those on the surface lost contact with it.

 Sign up to our free Indy100 weekly newsletter